PoChang007/Object_Detection_in_Urban_Env/project_writeup.md

 ## Results

-After the improved model is exported, we perform object detection on driving scenes stored in test set.
+After the trained model is exported, we perform object detection with the model on driving scenes stored in the test set.
-The following video demonstrates the results of object detection based on the exported model.
+The object detection results are shown in the video below:

 <img src="docs/object_detection.gif" width="600">
 <hr>